OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.4.0.rst

 The OpenLMIS Community is excited to announce the **3.4.0 release** of OpenLMIS!
 It is another major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS implementers.
+It is also the first release since the `Gap Project <https://openlmis.atlassian.net/wiki/spaces/OP/pages/105578547/Gap+Analysis+eLMIS+Tanzania+Zambia+and+OpenLMIS+3.x>`_ has started.
+We are excited to announce that four organizations collaboratively worked on the 3.4 release!

 For a full list of features and bug-fixes since 3.3.1, see `OpenLMIS 3.4.0 Jira tickets
 <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.4%20and%20type!%3DTest%20and%20type!%3DEpic%20ORDER%20BY%20%22Epic%20Link%22%20asc%2C%20key%20ASC>`_.